 If you’ve found a cod liver oil that you like, but you or your family members still struggle to take it, consider the old-fashioned, time-tested method used by many, many mothers and grandmothers: pour a bit of the cod liver oil (1/2 teaspoon for children, and a 1 teaspoon for adults), into a shot glass and top it with orange juice or something else that can stand up to the assertive flavor of cod liver oil.
 Mildly acidic drinks work well to balance the oil.
 Kombucha, orange juice and tart cherry juice do nicely.
 Drink it up, and you’re done.

 If it’s the aftertaste of cod liver oil that bothers you, simply follow your dose with a chaser, especially something bright, watery and cleansing to the palate.
 A slice of cucumber or orange, or a handful of fresh berries will usually cleanse the palate after you’ve taken your cod liver oil.

 Apply Cod Liver Oil on the Skin

 The skin is our largest organ, and absorbs what you put onto it.
-Just as you can apply magnesium oil to your skin topically, to boost magnesium levels (this magnesium body butter is a brilliant approach, by the way), you can also take your cod liver oil topically.
+Just as you can apply magnesium oil to your skin topically, to boost magnesium levels, you can also take your cod liver oil topically.
 This method works particularly well with small children.
 Simply rub it into the skin on the belly or the bottom just as you would lotion